pjincz/continue.js/README.zh.md

     // work with promise
     function myFunc() {
       return C().then(function() {
-        fs.readFile('xxx.csv', c.assign('err', 'fileCont'));
+        fs.readFile('xxx.csv', c.assign('$err', 'fileCont'));
       }).toPromise('fileCont');
-      // return a promise, if c.lastErr is null, locals.fileCont will set as promise value, otherwise promise will turn to rejected.
+      // return a promise, if c.lastErr, locals.fileCont will set as promise value, otherwise promise will turn to rejected.
     }

 ### 和Promise合作